gnubodhi/Dans-Soil-Alchemy/README.md

 ### ⚠️ Note on Burning Dog Poo:
 Burning dried dog poo helps sterilise it, but may release **airborne particles and bacteria**.
 Only burn in a well-ventilated outdoor area, away from people and pets.
 I personally use paper bags from my shopping to reduce particles.
 I place the bag at the bottom of the fire and stack sticks and other material on top.
+You can also leave the poo near the fire but not in it to essentially sterilise it before putting it in fully by putting it behind a large log so it doesn't actually burn until the log has caught.

 ---